ModelingSimulation/TeachingWriting2020/schedule.md

 * Center for Teaching and Learning Writing Workshop

 ### Assignments due
+* Explain a concept that is central to your field of study, in ~100 words.
+* Expand your explanation above, to ~500 words. (optional, but highly recommended)

+Send these by email to mch328+homework at nyu by Tuesday, February 12.
+Please also bring a hard copy to class.

+## February 19th

+### Assignments due
 * Exercises from Writing Handout 2 :
 _hand in Exercise 3 (#s 5,6, and one more of your choice) and Exercise 4_.
-Instructions for how to hand these in will be sent by email.
+Please hand these in by _Tuesday February 18th_, via email to mch328+homework at nyu.
 * (optional but recommended) Read Chapter 3 of Williams & Bizup

-## February 19th

-### Assignments due

 ## February 26th